target/pod-reaper/README.md

 1. Sleep for `POLL_INTERVAL` and run again

 While not strictly required, using the `EXCLUDE_LABEL_KEY: EXCLUDE_LABEL_VALUE` metadata label to exclude the pod-reaper so that it does not reap itself.
-There is no guarentee on the order of reaping, so it may reap itself before getting to other pods that meet the criteria for deletion.
+There is no guarantee on the order of reaping, so it may reap itself before getting to other pods that meet the criteria for deletion.